 Back in September LG announced that it's latest OLED TVs were going to support Nvidia G-Sync for a smoother gaming experience.
 Now the company has followed up saying that the firmware update will start rolling out this week to certain models in its 2019 OLED line-up.

-The company says this partnership with Nvidia should ensure "a smooth and immersive gaming experience without flickering, tearing or stuttering."
+The company said this partnership with Nvidia should ensure "a smooth and immersive gaming experience without flickering, tearing or stuttering."

 - LG reveals the world's first one millisecond g-sync compatible IPS gaming monitor

-- The best monitor 2019: Top 4K, Full HD and Quad HD options for creatives and gamers
+- The best monitor: Top 4K, Full HD and Quad HD options for creatives and gamers

 This G-Sync tech ensures that the frame rates being put out by your gaming PC are matched by the display and syncronised for the best possible experience.

 LG says this update is rolling out to its 55 to 77-inch 4K OLED models.
 Of course, it's not just G-Sync that gamers should get excited about with these TVs as they are also packed full of other tech to enhance your gaming sessions like HDR 10 support, Dolby Vision, up to 120Hz refresh rate as well as both Dolby Atmos and Dolby TrueHD for an enhanced sound experience.

 Matt Wuebbling, head of GeForce marketing at Nvidia commented "We are excited to bring G-Sync Compatible support to LG’s 2019 OLED TVs and HDMI Variable Refresh Rate support to our GeForce RTX 20-Series GPUs.
 Gamers will be blown away by the responsiveness and the lifelike visuals on these TVs when playing the latest PC games featuring real-time ray-tracing powered by GeForce."